Thomas J. Watson Research Center: 20th century

+21st century

-The work done at the center from 1960 to 1984 was named an IEEE Milestone in 2009.
+In 2009, the work done at the center from 1960 to 1984 was named an IEEE Milestone.

 Supercomputers

 As of November 2010, the center houses three TOP500 supercomputers; the oldest and still fastest of which, a BlueGene/L system designed for protein folding simulations, called BGW (Blue Gene Watson), entered the list in the 06/2005 issue, then positioned second behind fellow Blue Gene/L in LLNL.

 Another well-known installation is Watson, an artificial intelligence system capable of answering natural language questions, which won several Jeopardy! games against human contestants in February 2011 on the site, and defeated Jeopardy! super-champions Ken Jennings and Brad Rutter.